Evan Lindberg as Zorastro in Opera McGill's 2022 production of Handel's 'Orlando'

 Biography

-In the summer of 2024, Evan will join the Interplay residency at the Banff Centre for the Arts, focusing on the intersection of contemporary opera and chamber music.
-While there, Evan will sing the role of Oz (Indians on Vacation) in a contemporary production by Ian Cusson & Royce Vavrek, adapted from the original Thomas King novel.
-In August, Evan will join the Highlands Opera Studio, where he will perform the role of Basilio (Il barbiere di Siviglia).
+In the 2024 season, Evan joined the Interplay residency at the Banff Centre for the Arts, focusing on the intersection of contemporary opera and chamber music.
+While in Banff, Evan sang the role of Oz (Indians on Vacation) in a contemporary production by Ian Cusson & Royce Vavrek, adapted from the original Thomas King novel.
+Evan also joined the Highlands Opera Studio, where he performed the roles of Basilio (Il barbiere di Siviglia), and John A. Macdonald (Mishaabooz’s Realm).
+Concert highlights in 2024 include being the baritone soloist for Brahms’ Ein deutsches Requiem and Handel’s Messiah with Montréal’s ‘Cantabile Chorale & Orchestra’, joining Ammolite Opera’s Holiday Pops Concert, and collaborating with ‘L’écurie de Montréal’ on arrangements of baroque arias.

 During his time with Opera McGill, Evan performed the roles of Leporello (Don Giovanni), Zoroastro (Orlando), Ormonte (Partenope), and Leonato (Much Ado - workshop).
 He also took part in a digital opera collaboration between Opera McGill and Tapestry Opera, portraying roles in The Rape of Artemisia & What Rhymes With Azimuth.
 During his undergrad at the Oberlin Conservatory of Music, Evan performed the roles of Don Alfonso (Così fan tutte) and Bottom (A Midsummer Night’s Dream) with the Oberlin Opera Theatre.
 In addition, Evan took part in a workshop of the role of Father in a contemporary opera (Beasts of The Bungalow) by the Brooklyn-based composer Rachel J. Peters and the Alberta-born librettist Royce Vavrek.